 2. The Three Rules of Everyday Magic by Amanda Rawson Hill

 Magic doesn’t work the way you think it will, but it’s what eleven-year-old Kate needs as she confronts friendship trouble, her parents’ divorce, and Grammy’s dementia.
 Kate has trouble believing in magic, especially since the people she loves keep leaving her.
-But when Grammy tells her the three rules of everyday magic—believe, give, and trust—Kate can’t resist believing, at least a little. [chapter book, ages 8 and up]
+But when Grammy tells her the three rules of everyday magic—believe, give, and trust—Kate can’t resist believing, at least a little. [middle grade, ages 8 and up]

 1. The House That Lou Built by Mae Respicio

 My debut middle grade novel is freshly out in the world and I’m thrilled to share a little more about it with you.
 It’s called The House That Lou Built and centers on Lou, a twelve-year-old Filipina American girl who has a big dream: to build a tiny house.
-Through lots of creativity, passionate persistence and meticulous planning, Lou sets off on the journey of building her house on a little plot of land she inherited from her dad’s family.
+Through lots of creativity, passionate persistence, and meticulous planning, Lou sets off on the journey of building her house on a little plot of land she inherited from her dad’s family.
 When there’s a threat of her land being taken away, Lou rallies the help of loved ones to achieve her dream.
-Through it all she goes on a warm and touching journey of self-discovery, learning exactly what’s she’s capable of—anything she sets her mind to. [chapter book, ages 8 and up]
+Through it all she goes on a warm and touching journey of self-discovery, learning exactly what’s she’s capable of—anything she sets her mind to. [middle grade, ages 8 and up]

 ARC Giveaway of The House That Lou Built